“The lecturers brought such a wealth of experience to the course”.

 Here are some of the team and you can find out more by clicking through to each faculty member’s full staff profile.

-Dean School of Business - Dr Colette Darcy
+Dean School of Business - Professor Colette Darcy

 Vice Dean Undergraduate Studies - Dr Danielle McCartan Quinn